 SLAVIC 590 – Research

-Selected works of Russian masters: 1940s to the present.
+Selected works of Russian masters.
+Lecture, readings, and discussion in Russian.
+1940s to the present.
 Content varies; may be repeated for credit.

 SLAVIC 360-0 – Survey of 19th-Century Russian Poetry